-It’s easy to take the train from London to Strasbourg since the 5 hour 41 minute journey requires a simple change of stations from Gare du Nord to Gare de l'Est in Paris, possible on foot in just 10 minutes.
-You'll travel from London by Eurostar, with time for coffee in Paris before hopping on a double-decker TGV Duplex to Strasbourg.
+It’s easy to take the train from London to Strasbourg since the 5 hrs 41 mins journey requires a simple change of stations from Gare du Nord to Gare de l'Est in Paris, just 10 mins walk.

 For more information and additional destinations, check out our guide to Trains to France.